 Mitigate the effects of stock market volatility?

-Access capital now or keep it invested in exchange for higher return potential?
+Access this capital in the near future or can it remain invested for a longer period of time in exchange for higher return potential?

 Hedge your portfolio against inflation or rising interest rates?